4dn-dcic/tibanna_ff/docs/index.rst

 .. |tibanna_zebra| image:: images/screenshot_tibanna_zebra.png

-Tibanna Pony is an extension of Tibanna Unicorn used specifically for 4DN-DCIC (4D Nucleome Data Coordination and Integration Center).
+Tibanna Pony is an extension of Tibanna Unicorn used specifically for 4DN.
 Pony has two additional steps that communicate with the 4DN Data Portal and handle 4DN metadata.
 Pony is only for 4DN-DCIC and requires access keys to the Data Portal and the 4DN DCIC AWS account.

-Tibanna Zebra is an extension of Tibanna Unicorn used specifically for CGAP (Clinical Genome Analysis Platform).
+Tibanna Zebra is an extension of Tibanna Unicorn used specifically for CGAP.
 Zebra has two additional steps that communicate with the CGAP Data Portal and handle CGAP metadata.
 Zebra is only for CGAP and requires access keys to the Data Portal and the CGAP AWS account.

 Contents: